-NOTE: brand expression is the final piece of the brand identity process.
-We begin bringing the brand to life visually after we have a good understanding of the other brand elements, as showcased in our brand wheel.
+Brand expression is the final piece of the brand identity process—you can’t jump ahead and expect to get it right.
+We only begin bringing the brand to life visually after we have a good understanding of the other brand elements, as showcased in our brand wheel.

 - Attributes (Positioning): The basic overview of what you sell or what service you provide

-- Benefits (Promise): The benefits your customer gets when they buy from you instead of your competitors
+- Benefits (Promise): What your customer gets when they buy from you instead of your competitors, your unique appeal

 - Core values (Personality): What your business celebrates and encourages